The Pilot (It: Welcome to Derry): Critical reviews

 Meghan McCluskey of TIME wrote, "The final moments of the episode, which was directed by Muschietti, were both gruesome and shocking.
 They also seemed to signal that whatever Welcome to Derry has up its sleeve in the next seven episodes, the showrunners don't want viewers to feel like they're just getting a rehash of the IT movies — or, maybe more importantly, that they have any idea what's coming next."
-Shawn Van Horn of Collider gave the episode a 7 out of 10 rating and wrote, "Skarsgård and Muschietti return, but every other actor is new to the nightmare, providing the killer clown with more prey."

 Eric Francisco of Esquire wrote, "This is still Derry, Maine as seen in those movies, where a nostalgic Americana hides all of its cruelty beneath a veneer of politeness.
 Handsome production design and muscular sequences of trauma-inducing terror were the markers of Muschietti's films, and it's thrilling to see more of that in the first episode of Welcome to Derry."
 Zach Dionne of Decider wrote, "Turns out Welcome to Derry was right to give it a go, because this four-minute sequence is the most disturbing part of the premiere."

 Sean T. Collins of The New York Times wrote, "The marvelous thing about this horrifying episode is how little it depends on your knowledge of the source material to convey its message.
 Welcome to Derry is making a point the movies largely missed: It is about the unique vulnerability of children to violence and hatred.
 The creative team deserves enormous credit for taking the risk of alienating the audience with material this difficult to watch, made even more difficult by the truly ghastly sound and creature design."
-Ben Sherlock of Screen Rant wrote, "It: Welcome to Derrys first episode is a mixed bag.
-It has promising signs of a great horror series — the eerie atmosphere is palpable, the production design brings 1960s Maine to life, and there are some fabulous young actors who all share strong on-screen chemistry — but so far, it's much more It Chapter Two than It Chapter One.
-It's not very scary, it's not very focused, and I'm not especially inclined to see where it goes next."